CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ________

 ## 🐛 Bugfixes
-- Fixed a bug which prevented the MK18 from spawning.
+- Fixed a bug which prevented the MK18 from spawning with ammo.